nanlii/udacity_data_scientist_recommendation_engines/README.md

 The recommendation system and method used in the project:
 1. Rank Based Recommendations
-2. Collaborative Filtering Based Recomendations
+2. Collaborative Filtering Based Recommendations
 3. Similarities
 4. Matrix Factorization